 As the student, it is your responsibility to make an appointment with the Director of Accessibility to discuss your request and register.
 It is recommended to schedule an appointment several weeks before classes begin.

-After submitting your paperwork, you will be contacted by the Director of Accessibility to schedule a meeting to discuss accommodation requests through an interactive process.
+After submitting your intake form, you will be contacted by the Director of Accessibility to schedule a meeting to discuss accommodation requests through an interactive process.

 An accommodation must be considered reasonable.
 An accommodation is not considered reasonable if: